-- Amgen's decisions with respect to the timing, design and conduct of development activities for omecamtiv mecarbil, including decisions to postpone or discontinue research or development activities relating to omecamtiv mecarbil; - · our ability to obtain additional financing; - our receipt of funds under our current or future strategic alliances; - difficulties or delays in the development, testing, production or commercialization of our drug candidates; - difficulties or delays in or slower than anticipated patient enrollment in our or our partners' clinical trials; - unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of preclinical studies or clinical trials may not be indicative of future clinical trials results); - results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and potential drug candidates;
+Amgen's decisions with respect to the timing, design and conduct of development activities for omecamtiv mecarbil, including decisions to postpone or discontinue research or development activities relating to omecamtiv mecarbil;

-- the possibility that the U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture and sale of our products; - activities and decisions of, and market conditions affecting, current and future strategic partners; - · our ability to enter into partnership agreements for any of our programs on acceptable terms and conditions; - UBS's ability to fulfill its obligations to purchase our ARS beginning on June 30, 2010 pursuant to our settlement agreement; - the conditions in our 2007 committed equity financing facility with Kingsbridge that must be fulfilled before we can require Kingsbridge to purchase our common stock, including the minimum volume-weighted average share price; - our ability to maintain the effectiveness of our registration statement permitting resale of securities to be issued to Kingsbridge by us in connection with our 2007 committed equity financing facility; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may make our drug candidates commercially unviable; - the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; and - potential infringement or misuse by us of the intellectual property rights of third parties.
+- our ability to obtain additional financing; - our receipt of funds under our current or future strategic alliances; - difficulties or delays in the development, testing, production or commercialization of our drug candidates; - difficulties or delays in or slower than anticipated patient enrollment in our or our partners' clinical trials; - unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of preclinical studies or clinical trials may not be indicative of future clinical trials results); - results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and potential drug candidates; - the possibility that the U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture and sale of our products; - activities and decisions of, and market conditions affecting, current and future strategic partners; - our ability to enter into partnership agreements for any of our programs on acceptable terms and conditions or in accordance with our planned timelines: - the conditions in our 2007 committed equity financing facility with Kingsbridge that must be fulfilled before we can require Kingsbridge to purchase our common stock, including the minimum volume-weighted average share price; - our ability to maintain the effectiveness of our registration statement permitting resale of securities to be issued to Kingsbridge by us in connection with our 2007 committed equity financing facility; - the availability of funds under our grant from the National Institute of Neurological Disorders and Stroke in future periods; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may make our drug candidates commercially unviable; - · the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; and - potential infringement or misuse by us of the intellectual property rights of third parties.